majdialali/Genetic-algorithm_and_hill_climbing/README.txt

-This big project is a part of my serie called "AI-from-scracth algorithms".
-In this project, I have solved travel salesman problem(TSP) with implementing Exaustive search, and two optimization algorithms: hill climbing and Genetic Algorithem.
+This big project is a part of my series called "AI-from-scratch algorithms" where  I have solved the travel salesman problem(TSP) by implementing Exhaustive search, and two optimization algorithms: hill climbing and Genetic Algorithm.